-In military service they would have carried the military model number designations although the equipment itself appears to be identical.
+In military service the “Type 12” would have carried the military model number designations although the equipment itself appears to be identical.

 In military service, it was primarily used in early helicopters, some trainers, Liaison aircraft and even in high altitude manned balloon launches (Projects Man High/Excelsior).
 They were also installed in some models of the U-2 aircraft.
 (Reference 62).
 The U-2 installation is interesting, probably selected as the aircraft was designed to be as light weight as possible.
-The ARC Type 12 would fit the bill,
+The ARC Type 12 would fit the bill and do the job.

 Built by Aircraft Radio Corporation, this is a fun little set that works great on 2 meters AM with an earsplitting 2 watts output in Ham radio service.
 Very “high fidelity” Super Het receiver that is tunable from 118-148 MC including of course the current aircraft freqs.
 The Receiver is a model R-19 (on the right), the Transmitter is a T-13A.

 The military nomenclature for the T-13A transmitter in 14 VDC configuration is the T-363/ARC.
 The R-19 receiver in 14 VDC configuration is the R-507/ARC.
 My R-19 (labeled) receiver carries a green U.S. Navy acceptance stamp on the front panel.
 (It is not labeled as an R-507/ARC).